ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 - visibility, confidence, and notes fields;
 - atomic CSV autosave after every decision and safe resume by cluster key;
 - separate reviewer directories for independent inter-rater annotations;
+- **Confirm dataset** writes all currently reviewed cases as a local training
-- native-grid cluster, dorsal, ventral, mixed, unclear, and unreviewed NIfTI exports plus a machine-readable manifest.
+  dataset: per-case native-grid cluster, dorsal, ventral, mixed, unclear, and unreviewed NIfTI exports plus a cross-case machine-readable manifest.

 Only expert `dorsal` and `ventral` clusters are supervised targets.
 A connected component containing both branches must be marked `mixed`; invisible or